MEAFA PhD Top-Up

 - Candidates must show an aptitude for working with advanced quantitative research methods in financial analysis, and the achievements of candidates will be assessed relative to the opportunities that have been available to them.

-The MEAFA top-up will be awarded by the Business School following the recommendation of the MEAFA selection committee comprising of Richard Gerlach (DOME), David Johnstone (Finance) and Demetris Christodoulou (Accounting).
+The MEAFA top-up will be awarded by the Business School following the recommendation of the MEAFA selection committee comprising of Demetris Christodoulou (Accounting), Richard Gerlach (Business Analytics), and David Johnstone (Finance).
 Other MEAFA-members may be invited to participate in the selection process where appropriate.

 Applicants may contact firstname.lastname@example.org in order to discuss potential research topics and available supervision arrangements.